alexforencich/verilog-lfsr/README.md

 GitHub repository: https://github.com/alexforencich/verilog-lfsr

+## Deprecation Notice

+This repository is superseded by https://github.com/fpganinja/taxi.
+All new features and bug fixes will be applied there, and commercial support is also available.
+As a result, this repo is deprecated and will not receive any future maintenance or support.

 ## Introduction

 Fully parametrizable combinatorial parallel LFSR/CRC module.
 Implements an unrolled LFSR next state computation.
 Includes full cocotb testbenches.